safe-research/varangian-template/README.md

 After this the Varangian Guard will check every 5 to 10 minutes if a new transaction is ready.
 If this is the case it will sign the transaction and relay it.

+### Getting the Co-Signer Address

+As part of the actions the Varangian Guard co-signer address will be displayed.
+For this go to `Actions` > `Varangian Guard` and click on one of the runs.
+There will be an action displayed called `fetch-check-relay`.
+When clicking on it you can select the `Check Tx` step which prints the co-signer address.

 ### Setting up the Guard on the Safe

 The Varangian Guard is based on the Safenet Guard.
 There are three steps necessary to complete the setup: